djaus2/DNETCoreGPIO/README.md

 **TRIGGETcmd** Now implemented DHT22 1 wire and Motor commands using Hey Google, ...
 Nb Speech is on RPi though.

-**Currently** .Net 6.0 and 2.0.0-prerelease.22069 for GPIO abd Device Bindings.
+**Currently** .Net 6.0 and 2.0.0-prerelease.22069 for GPIO and Device Bindings.

 <hr/>